kabaehr/kabaehr.github.io/_posts/2016-09-04-aurelia-advanced-i18n.markdown

 {% endhighlight %}

 <p>
-Hopefully this will help someone using aurelia-i18n or struggling with Safari support.
+Hopefully, this will help someone using aurelia-i18n or when struggling with Safari support.
 Feel free to write me an Email or create a pull request if I missed something.
 </p>